 Complex Care Clinic is held every Wednesday morning in the Children’s Specialty Pediatric Center (SPC).
 We typically see children ranging in age from infants through late adolescence.
 Families come from throughout Nebraska as well as outlying states.
 The Carolyn Scott Rainbow House is available to provide lodging for out of town families.

 Your child will see care providers based on their individual needs.
 While their conditions often cannot be cured, the continuum of care the clinic provides results in developmental progress for many children.

-The Children’s Developmental Screening Clinic is held on the first and third Thursday morning of every month in the Specialty Pediatrics Clinic (SPC).
+The Children’s Complex Care Screening Clinic is held on the first and third Thursday morning of every month in the Specialty Pediatrics Clinic (SPC).

 Children with a wide range of developmental disabilities, developmental delays, and chronic illness are seen either by the clinic MD or APRN.
-A plan of care — either for ongoing care in the CDC or with other providers — is developed.
+A plan of care — either for ongoing care in the Complex Care Clinic or with other providers — is developed.